 |Certificates of Deposit|| ||$500 for all terms|

 First Kentucky Bank has several deposit products like savings accounts, checking accounts and money market accounts to give you many options to manage your money.
-First Kentucky Bank does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
+First Kentucky Bank does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-First Kentucky Bank's CD rates are fair compared to the national average.Back to Overview
+First Kentucky Bank's CD rates are fair compared to the average U.S. bank.Back to Overview

 Find a First Kentucky Bank Near Me

-First Kentucky Bank has 11 locations in the U.S.Back to Overview
+First Kentucky Bank has 11 locations across the U.S.Back to Overview